Q. What should I/my child bring to a Program?

 - Consider a warm beverage or soup in a thermos

 - Send your child with a full water bottle, as hydration is key to regulating body temperature in the winter

 Q. What kind of knife is needed?

-A. A lock-blade or small sheath knife for carving and as a wilderness tool; our Welcome email will give more details about where to get one
+A. A lock-blade or small sheath knife for carving and as a wilderness tool; our Welcome email has more details on this.

 Q. Do I need to complete any paperwork prior to attending a Program?

 A. Parents need to complete a Medical Form (which we will send with the Welcome email) for every child attending our Summer Programs, Homeschool Programs or Vacation Programs; a recent physical form and immunization records from your doctor must accompany our Medical Form.
 These documents must be mailed to Earthwork Programs, PO Box 961, Williamsburg, MA 01096, at least one month prior to the start of the Program.